 \subsection{Discontinuous Galerkin discretization in space}

 The symmetric interior penalty Galerkin (SIPG) method is the commonly used dG method, which enforces boundary conditions weakly \cite{riviere08dgm}.
 Let the mesh $\xi_{h} =\{K\}$ be a partition of the domain $\Omega$ into a family of shape regular elements (triangles).
-We set the mesh-dependent finite dimensional solution and test function space by
+We set the mesh-dependent finite-dimensional solution and test function space by

 where the functions in $W_{h}$ are discontinuous along the inter-element boundaries.
-These discontinuities leads to the fact that on an interior edge $e$ shared by two neighboring triangles $K_i$ and $K_j$, there are two different traces from either triangles.
-Thus, for the convenience, we define the jump and average operators of a function $w\in W_{h}$ on $e$ by
+These discontinuities lead to the fact that on an interior edge $e$ shared by two neighboring triangles $K_i$ and $K_j$, there are two different traces from either triangle.
+Thus, for convenience, we define the jump and average operators of a function $w\in W_{h}$ on $e$ by